titech-edp/titech-edp.github.io/2018-dtf-a/index.md

 Design an innovative [event in sprint] experience for [someone].

 1. graduation trip / for university students
-2. hanami / for business people
+2. relationship / between Senpai and Kohai
 3. welcome party / for new comers

 (Your team can choose 1, 2, or 3.)